nopnop2002/esp-idf-x9c103/README.md

 __You can change it to any pin using menuconfig.__

-If you connect to Low terminals = Gnd and High terminals = 5V, 0 to 5V will be output to the Wiper terminals.
+If you connect to Low terminals = Gnd and High terminals = 5V, 0 to 5V is output to Wiper terminals in 99 steps.